Jimmy Keinhorst

-He has previously played for the Leeds Rhinos in the Super League, and spent time on loan from Leeds at the Hunslet Hawks in the Championship, as well as the Wakefield Trinity Wildcats and the Widnes Vikings in the Super League.
-Keinhorst has also spent time on loan from Hull KR at the York City Knights in the Betfred Championship.
+He has previously played for the Leeds Rhinos and Hull KR in the Super League, and spent time on loan from Leeds at the Hunslet Hawks in the Championship, as well as the Wakefield Trinity Wildcats and the Widnes Vikings in the Super League.
+Keinhorst has also spent time on loan from Hull KR at the York City Knights in the Championship.

 He has played rugby union for Heidelberger RK in the German Rugby-Bundesliga and in England with Otley in National League 1.
 He also represented Germany at international level.

 Background

 Keinhorst was born in Leeds, West Yorkshire, England.

 Playing career

 Keinhorst began playing rugby league in 2004, while attending St. Mary's Catholic High School.

 Playing positions

 Rugby union

 He primarily played as an inside-centre, but he could also play as an outside-centre or in the second row.

 Senior rugby union career

 Heidelberger RK (2009-10)

-Keinhorst began playing rugby union as an amateur with Otley and he later moved to Germany to play for Heidelberger RK in 2009, at the age of 19, and he won the National Championship in the 2009-10 season.
+Keinhorst began playing rugby union as an amateur with Otley and he later moved to Germany to play for Heidelberger RK in 2009, at the age of 19, and he won the National Championship in the 2009–10 season.

 He played eight games and scored four tries in his first season.